Windows and Office 365

 What is a Core i3, Core i5, or Core i7 – Brief Differences

-Although the CPU in a computer is not the only factor that limits the performance of a computer, it is a big one.
+Although the CPU in a computer is not the only factor that limits its performance, it is a big one.
 The Core i3, Core i5, and Core i7 CPUs are all made by Intel.

 They are similar, but they are different enough to be worth comparing.
 They are small improvements over each other.
 They vary in how fast they can process data.